Strategic management: Definitions

-In 1988, Henry Mintzberg described the many different definitions and perspectives on strategy reflected in both academic research and in practice.
+However, in 1988, Henry Mintzberg described the many different definitions and perspectives on strategy reflected in both academic research and in practice.
 He examined the strategic process and concluded it was much more fluid and unpredictable than people had thought.
 Because of this, he could not point to one process that could be called strategic planning.
-Instead Mintzberg concludes that there are five types of strategies:
+Instead Mintzberg concluded that there are five types of strategies: